Melt-In-Your-Mouth Butter Poached Cod

 Instructions

-- Place 2 lbs butter in a large skillet or sauce pan over low heat until melted.
+- Make clarified butter.
+Place 2 lbs butter in a large skillet or sauce pan over low heat until melted.
 Allow to cook until the milk solids float to the top.
 Once the butter stops bubbling, use a spoon to skin the foam off the top of the butter, then discard.
 What remains is clarified butter!

 Notes